KaBlam!: Music videos

-There were also various They Might Be Giants music videos for the songs "Why Does the Sun Shine?" and "Doctor Worm".
-In addition, there were music videos of "Pizza Rocket" and "Hockey Monkey", created by James Kochalka.
-The former was also performed by The Zambonis.
-These were a mixture of live-action by Jesse Gordon and different animation styles, all produced and directed at The Ink Tank.
+KaBlam! also featured several music-video segments.
+They Might Be Giants appeared with videos for "Why Does the Sun Shine?" and "Doctor Worm".
+The series also featured James Kochalka's "Pizza Rocket" and "Hockey Monkey"; the latter was written and performed with The Zambonis and was produced as a mixed-media video by The Ink Tank.

 Cancelled spin-off film

-In 1998, a live-action Prometheus and Bob film was announced, with Harald Zwart to direct, Amy Heckerling and Twink Caplan producing and Joe Stillman as screenwriter.
-However, it was ultimately scrapped due to lack of interest.
-According to Cote Zellers, Chris Farley and David Spade were both considered until the former's death, and much of the script was reused for the 2010 film Gulliver's Travels.
+In 1998, Nickelodeon announced plans for a live-action Prometheus and Bob film, with Harald Zwart attached to direct, Amy Heckerling and Twink Caplan producing and Joe Stillman writing the screenplay.
+The project did not proceed to production.
+Creator Cote Zellers later said that Chris Farley and David Spade had been considered for the film and that development continued after Farley's death, but stalled following disagreements over the screenplay.
+Zellers also said that several ideas from the unproduced screenplay later appeared in Stillman's 2010 film Gulliver's Travels.